 The standards of corporate governance expected by Turkish law or regulation may not be as high (or cover the same areas) as those set out by the rules of other jurisdictions (such as the United States or the United Kingdom) and are subject to change.
-On 30 December 2011, the Communiqué on the Determination and Implementation of Corporate Governance Principles Series: IV, No: 56, as amended (the "Corporate Governance Communiqué") was published and entered into force, providing certain compulsory and non-mandatory principles applicable to all companies incorporated in Turkey and listed on the ISE, including Akbank.
+On 30 December 2011, the Communiqué on the Determination and Implementation of Corporate Governance Principles Series: IV, No: 56, as amended (the "Corporate Governance Communiqué") was published and entered into force, providing certain compulsory and non-mandatory principles applicable to all companies incorporated in Turkey and listed on the ISE, including the Issuer.
 The Corporate Governance Communiqué is designed to implement certain enhancements to Turkish corporate governance standards, including a requirement that at least one third of board members be independent.
-Although the Corporate Governance Communiqué is currently in force for all listed companies, the regulation provides a one-year exception for banks and thus will become applicable to Akbank from 30 December 2012.
+The Corporate Governance Communiqué became applicable to banks on 30 December 2012, however, a new Capital Markets Law requires the CHB to replace all existing secondary legislation on or before 30 December 2013 including, inter alia, the Corporate Governance Communiqué.